 Use Structured Data Where Possible

-Schema markup helps search engines understand content at a technical level.
-LocalBusiness schema, FAQ schema, HowTo schema, and Article schema all provide structured signals about what a page contains.
+Schema markup helps search engines understand content technically.
+LocalBusiness schema, FAQ schema, HowTo schema, and Article schema provide structured signals about page content.

 Being the Source AI Cites